Page Layout | Yext Hitchhikers Platform

 Note

 If you change the page layout, make sure to thoroughly test across different window sizes and browsers to ensure it appears as you desire.
 Browser & device emulators are often helpful for this (we recommend Browserstack ).
-You’ll also need to keep in mind your modifications any time you update your theme.
+You’ll also need to keep in mind your modifications any time you update your Theme version.

-Example: Adding Custom HTML
+Adding Custom HTML

 <div class="Answers-container Answers-resultsWrapper">